andrevidela/Research-report/Thesis/index.md

 ### What’s wrong with non-dependent types?

-Non-dependent type systems cannot represent the behaviour described by `intOrString` and have to resort to patterns like `Either` [^6] to encapsulates the two possibles cases our program can encounter.
+Non-dependent type systems cannot represent the behaviour described by `intOrString` and have to resort to patterns like `Either` [^6] to encapsulate the two possible cases our program can encounter.

 ```haskell
 eitherIntOrString :: Bool -> Either Int String